-You can email or print the result of the measurement directly from the test screen.
+You can email, message, or print the result of the measurement directly from the test screen.
 See "Exporting Test Results" below.Return to Table of Contents

 Tap on Clock Test in the Scales List to initiate a clock test.
 The Clock Test view occupies the right hand column in landscape orientation, or the full screen in portrait orientation and appears with a circle pre-drawn in it.
 For new tests the instructions view appears above the Clock Test view.
 Follow these instructions to have the subject complete the test.

-When the subject has completed the test retrieve the iPad and swipe upwards on the screen with two fingers to bring up the scoring view, then select the appropriate score by tapping on it.
+When the subject has completed the test retrieve the iPad and swipe upwards on the screen with two fingers to bring up the scoring panel, then select the appropriate score by tapping on it.
 The score and drawing are automatically saved.
 NOTE: You cannot bring up the scoring panel while in Client Mode.
 You must enter the password or use Touch ID or Face ID on the Security Screen.

-You can email or print the result of the test directly from the scoring view.
+You can email, message, or print the result of the test directly from the scoring view.
 See "Exporting Test Results" below.Return to Table of Contents

 The summary view for a scale shows the date and time of the test, and the final score, followed by a list of unanswered questions, then a summary of each question and the answer (if any) given.

-You can email or print the result of the test directly from the Summary screen.
+You can email, message, or print the result of the test directly from the Summary screen.
 See "Exporting Test Results".